wp-plugins/advanced-category-column/readme.txt

 == Changelog ==

+= 2.1 =

+* Bugfix

+= 2.0 =

+* Minor bugfixes, check all function added

 = 1.5 =

-* The textarea is now resizable and the input fields got smaller
+* The textareas are now resizable and the input fields got smaller

 = 1.2 =